 Games and Arts is one of three Divisions in the School of Design and Informatics.

 The research profile of the Division is interdisciplinary, encompassing digital art and performance, game design and game studies, and sound and music production.
-This supports one of Abertay’s research priority themes, Creative Industries.
+Research in the School is highly integrated, involving collaboration between staff from across all our Divisions, disciplines and the University more broadly.
+This supports Abertay’s research within the Creative Industries & Cultural Vitality, Health and Care Across the Lifespan and Sustainable Development & Inclusive Living Challenge Spaces.

 Our research leads to the creation and evaluation of new and experimental forms of play, from curated digital performances to applied games.